-Click Text and choose the background color and text color by accessing the contextual menu to access the color swatches.
+Select Text and choose the background color and text color by accessing the contextual menu to access the color swatches.
 A large palette of preset colors is available.
 You can also provide a hexadecimal color value.
-Click a color, and then click Apply.
+Select a color, and then select Apply.

-Click Buttons and expand the Button Library to choose from the following options:
+Select Buttons and expand the Button Library to choose from these options:

 As you select each option, the buttons in the Button Library change to reflect the current choices.
-Click a button in the library to select it.
+Select a button in the library.

 The Default Content View setting determines how content items appear in folders when users access the course for the first time.

 - Icon Only displays content items as titled icons with no descriptions.

 - Text Only displays content items as titles with short text descriptions only.

 - Icon and Text, the default option, displays titled icons with descriptions.